1. Who we are and how to contact us

 The types of personal data we collect

-The types of personal data we collect will vary but usually include some or all of the following:
+The types of personal data we collect will vary but may include some or all of the following:

 - bank details (for when we receive or make a payment).